yeasy/learning_pickleball/03_serve_en.md

 Singles game players have to cover the entire court, hence will require a higher-quality serving and receiving.

-## Position
+## Prepare Position

 Similar to other games, players need to maintain a stable and comfortable stance in most time, usually with legs slightly wider than shoulders, knees slightly bent, and stand in a neutral position, be ready to move at any time.

-Focus is partly on the opposing player's position and movements, and partly on the ball.
+Attention is partly focused on the opposing player's position and movements, and partly on the ball.

 ## Grip the Paddle and Hit the Ball